defold/defold.github.io/_posts/2020-12-15-GameDistribution-joins-the-defold-foundation.md

 _The Defold Foundation welcomes GameDistribution as a corporate partner.
 The Defold Foundation will work together with GameDistribution to offer their publishing services to Defold developers_

 STOCKHOLM, SWEDEN - Dec.
 15, 2020 - The Defold Foundation today announced that GameDistribution joins the foundation as a corporate partner.
-The Defold Foundation will work together with Game Distribution to offer their publishing services to Defold developers.
+The Defold Foundation will work together with GameDistribution to offer their publishing services to Defold developers.

 “We are very happy to welcome GameDistribution as a Defold Foundation corporate partner.
 In the past year Defold has seen a steady increase in popularity among web game developers and thanks to the partnership with GameDistribution we are now able to offer a great way for our developers to increase the reach and revenue of their web games,” said Defold Product Owner Björn Ritzl.